 - Fast customer support with Slack/WhatsApp access to core engineers

-- BYOC and on-prem hosting for compliance and security
+- BYOC and on-prem hosting to meet data residency requirements

 - 800+ integrations covering cloud, infra, and app stacks